 My Third Half projects are open-ended, serialized, and currently grouped as follows:

-•Media Mobilization: a series of technology and time-based work (such as serialized animations) in which options and potential narratives emerge to reverse history and provide desired outcomes.
+•Media Mobilization: a series of technology and time-based work (such as serialized animations) in which options and potential narratives emerge to examine history and provide restorative outcomes.

-•Archival Documents: including print-based projects centered around policy documents, historical archives, and law manuals through which the colonizing power imposes and applies its doctrines.
+•Archival Documents and Artifacts: including print-based projects centered around policy documents, historical archives, and law manuals through which the colonizing power imposes and applies its doctrines.
 These archival sources are altered to counteract dominant narratives.

-•Collaborations: in which the process of collaboration functions as the Third Half space of negotiation between individuals of conflicting histories and experiences, and for building commonalities.
+•Collaborations: in which processes of collaboration function as spaces of negotiation between individuals of conflicting histories and experiences, and for building commonalities.